Inspectable Arithmetic for the Pay Off Mortgage vs Invest Calculator (Cash-Flow Neutral)

 Case 2: Mortgage Paid Off (Bt−1 ≤ 0)

-Once the mortgage balance reaches zero, the engine invests the entire monthly budget:
+Once the mortgage balance reaches zero (including after the lump pre-step), the engine invests the entire monthly budget:

 Ct = Budget = P + E